HOW TO TEACH 21st Century Skills to students: Group Challenge Task Lesson Plan to teach the 6 Cs of Education

 It’s like looking at a mirror’s reflection in a mirror… It’s very meta.
 Mind blown.

-Different ways to use this lesson package:
+Different ways to use these 21st Century skills lesson plans

 Originally this lesson package was created as a culminating task for our unit on Exploring the 6 Cs.